codinghamster/codeigniter-modular-extensions-hmvc/readme.md

 Q. What is Modular HMVC, why should I use it?

-A. Modular HMVC = Multiple MVC triads
+A. Modular HMVC = Hierarchy of multiple MVC triads

 This is most useful when you need to load a view and its data within a view.
 Think about adding a shopping cart to a page.
 The shopping cart needs its own controller which may call a model to get cart data.